lemlac/mulem/docs/reference.md

 __The Mulem programming language__ is a general-purpose, expression-oriented language designed to balance conciseness and eloquence.
 It delivers highly readable syntax, robust safety mechanisms, granular execution control, and expressive data pipelining.
 Supporting both interpretation and compilation, Mulem is ideally suited for systems programming, AI, and game development.

-## Design Philosophy

-Mulem is intentionally designed with a **compact, distinctive aesthetic**.
-It favors short keywords and symbols where they improve readability without sacrificing clarity.

-This design prioritizes:
-- **Conciseness** without excessive sigils
-- **Distinct identity** separate from existing languages
-- **Consistency** in short, pronounceable keywords

 ---

 ## Basics